lammps/lammps/doc/src/fix_mdi_qm.rst

 number of the element, e.g. 13 for Al.  An atomic number must be specified for each of the ntypes LAMMPS atom types.
 Ntypes is typically specified via the create_box command or in the data file read by the read_data command.

-If this keyword is not specified, then this fix will send the LAMMPS atom type for each atom to the MDI engine.
-If both the LAMMPS driver and the MDI engine are initialized so that atom type values are consistent in both codes, then the *elements* keyword is not needed.
-Otherwise the keyword can be used to insure the two codes are consistent in their definition of atomic species.
+If this keyword is specified, then this fix will send the MDI ">ELEMENTS" command to the engine, to insure the two codes are consistent in their definition of atomic species.
+If this keyword is not specified, then this fix will send the MDI >TYPES command to the engine.
+This is fine if both the LAMMPS driver and the MDI engine are initialized so that the atom type values are consistent in both codes.

 ----------